djkean/P1LootLogger/README.md

-# PokeOne-Loot-Logger
+# P1LootLogger
- A Way to Report your Loot and View Compiled Data
+ A way to Report and Read your Loot from PokeOne